snap-one/docs-driverworks-fundamentals/source/includes/8_proxies_and_proxy_types/_1-SINGLEANDMULTIPROXIES.md

 </proxies>
 ```

-This is also the format used with multi-proxy devices.
-Here are some examples:
+This is also the format used with multi-proxy devices as seen in the remaining examples:

 ```xml
 <proxies>